 No flowers?
 No problem: These edible blooms offer the best of both worlds -- centerpiece and dessert.

-First, prepare cupcakes (our favorite recipe appears below, or use a box mix) and bake in 24 paper liners, being careful not to overfill the bake cups.
+First, prepare cupcakes (our favorite recipe appears below, or use a box mix) and bake in 24 paper liners, being careful not to overfill the cups.
 Wait to frost.
-Place scraps of florist's foam in the base of a 6-inch pot as a base.
+Place scraps of florist's foam in the base of a 6-inch pot.
 Stick wooden skewers into the scraps, then set a small foam ball into the pot, firmly setting it into the skewers.
 Attach unfrosted cupakes to the ball using cut wooden skewers.
-(Use two skewers per cupcake so they can't twist around.)
+(Use two skewers per cupcake so they don't twist.)
 Tuck green tissue paper between the cupakes to look like leaves and hide gaps.
 Fit a pastry bag with a large open star tip.
 Pipe a swirl on each cupcake, starting in the center and spiraling out.

 After you've decorated the tabletop and the mantel, it's time to whip up a few of these pretty, heart-focused cards for family and friends.